 The first thing you need to know about academic e-books is that everything about them is different from the e-books you download to your Kindle or nook.
 The market structure, the file types, digital rights, platforms, interfaces… everything.
 It’s an unlucky accident that they share the same name, because patrons who encounter their first academic e-book are usually confused.
-Set aside anything you know about ordinary e-books, and prepare to encounter the much messier world of academic e-books.

 The BC Libraries E-Books Committee began as a temporary task force in 2010 to clarify the growing complexity of academic e-book acquisitions and recommend solutions.
 Ultimately, the most effective solution turned out to be the task-force’s continued work: they were the right mix of staff across library departments both to recommend solutions and execute them.
 They built up the collection–now 875,636 and growing, including such large online collections as Early English Books Online–and worked hard to ensure that patrons’ needs came first.
 Finally–just two years ago–the task force was reclassified as a standing committee, acknowledging that the world of academic e-book publishing was not getting any less jumbled.
 Or any less necessary: Users have come to appreciate some clear advantages of e-books, and innovative cross-department teams like this one have helped clarify user and library needs to e-book vendors.